33z33/Cyber-Security/Basic.md

 #### PKI (Public Key Infrastructure)

+Terminology Related to PKI

+- *Asymmetric Keys* - Two related keys, a public key and a private key, that are used to perform complementary operations, such as encryption and decryption or signature generation and signature verification.
+- *Public Key Certificate* - A digital document issued and digitally signed by the private key of a Certification Authority that binds the name of a subscriber to a public key.
+The certificate indicates that the subscriber identified in the certificate has sole control and access to the corresponding private key.
+- *Public Key (Asymmetric) Cryptographic Algorithm* - A cryptographic algorithm that uses two related keys, a public key and a private key.
+The two keys have the property that deriving the private key from the public key is computationally infeasible.
+- *Public Key Infrastructure (PKI)* - A set of policies, processes, server platforms, software and workstations used for the purpose of administering certificates and public-private key pairs, including the ability to issue, maintain, and revoke public key certificates.

 How does PKI Work?

 Public Key Infrastructure uses Public Key Cryptography as the basis for providing encryption which uses asymmetric key algorithms to perform its role in which both communicating parties establish a working relationship by verifying each other’s identities.
 A framework of encryption that protects communications between the server (your website) and the client by: